-- Finish thesis research and defend thesis if the thesis option was selected for the Academic track. - Work on the applied project and defend the applied project if the applied project option was selected for the Academic track.
+• Finish thesis research and defend thesis if the Thesis option was selected for the Academic track.

+- Work on the applied project and defend the applied project if the Applied Project option was selected for the Academic track. - Work with the Supervisory Committee and the Graduate Office to select the courses for the Comprehensive Exam (written and oral) if this option was selected for the Academic track.